serverpod/serverpod_docs/docs/06-concepts/18-testing/04-best-practises.md

 ### Database clean up

-Unless configured otherwise, by default `withServerpod` does all database operations inside a transaction that is rolled back after each `test`.
+Unless configured otherwise, by default `withServerpod` does all database operations inside a transaction that is rolled back after each `test` (see [the configuration options](the-basics#rollback-database-configuration) for more info on this behavior).

 ### Don't